grahekk/EIA_assisstant/README.md

 # EIA Assistant
 This is an app that automates the reporting of Environmental Impact Assessments (EIA).
+Built with Flask, it is a full-stack application designed to simplify and streamline the entire EIA process.
+The app supports the inclusion of data from various domains such as biology, Natura 2000, protected areas, forestry, geology, hydrology, and more.
+It features a Leaflet map in the frontend for interactive data visualization.

 ## Features
-Automates the creation of EIA reports.
+- Automates the creation of EIA reports.
-Provides an efficient workflow for EIA documentation.
+- Provides an efficient workflow for EIA documentation.
-Supports data import and export.
+- Supports data import and export from various environmental domains.
+- Includes a Leaflet map for interactive data visualization.

 ## Installation
 Clone the repository: